mikaoelitiana/atom-numbers/README.md

 This package will add interesting features related to numbers like :

- - Increment/Decrement
+ - increment/decrement
- - Find numbers
+ - find numbers
- - Bulk operations
+ - bulk operations
- - Replace to text
+ - convert to text
  ...